agoidin/AAA-PHR-System/README.md

 **-- JAVA 8+ REQUIRED --**

+**1. RUN THE SERVER:**

-1. FIRST RUN THE SERVER - Go to /Server:
+Go to /Server

-OPEN COMMAND-LINE IN THAT FOLDER and run following command:
+Open command-line in that folder and run following command:

 ```
 $ java -classpath ".;sqlite-jdbc-3.8.11.2.jar" Main
 ```

 KEEP THE COMMAND-LINE OPEN

+**2. RUN THE CLIENT:**

-2. RUN THE CLIENT - Go to /Client
+Go to /Client

-	OPEN NEW COMMAND-LINE IN THAT FOLDER and run following command:
+Open command-line in that folder and run following command:

 ```
 $ java Main
 ```

-3. USE ONE OF THE USERS TO LOG IN:
+**3. USE ONE OF THE USERS TO LOG IN:**

 	(please clear all whitespaces)